ZehaIrawan/instant_search/README.md

 ## Bug/Todo
 - [x] Search doesn't work if navigate to analytics then come back
-- [] trends on what people are searching for the most.
+- [x] trends on what people are searching for the most.
-- [] seeds run everytime I deploy, need to delete first
+- [] seeds run everytime I deploy, need to modify build script
 - [] test with rspec